 Public transportation available via COTA; the #2 bus stops on High & Russell Streets one block away.

-Bruce Robinson’s work also surrounds and is in dialogue with Alison Saar’s monumental sculpture Nocturne Navigator, an iconic work from the Museum’s permanent collection featured on the third floor of the Pizzuti Collection of the Columbus Museum of Art.
+Alison Saar’s monumental sculpture Nocturne Navigator, an iconic work from the Museum’s permanent collection is featured on the third floor of the Pizzuti Collection of the Columbus Museum of Art.
 Nocturne Navigator commemorates the Underground Railroad, a network of secret pathways and safe houses by which slaves of African descent could find their way north to the relative liberty of the free states and Canada.
 The figure’s billowing skirt shows the constellations of stars that would help guide the fugitives on their nighttime journey, while the figure’s heavenward gaze and outstretched arms suggest a mix of prayer, gratitude, and anguish.